Email icon

 Guide · 5 min read

-Commercial Security Door Repairs for Offices and Industrial Buildings
+Commercial Security Door Repairs UK

 Security doors are graded — LPS 1175, Secured by Design, Police Preferred Specification — and repairs must preserve the rating.
 Done correctly, a damaged security door comes back to its original spec without certificate loss.